RasaHQ/helpdesk-assistant/README.md

 pip install -r requirements.txt
 ```

-### Connect to a ServiceNow instance
+### Optional: Connect to a ServiceNow instance

+You can run this bot without connecting to a ServiceNow instance, in which case it will
+send responses without creating an incident.
+To run the bot  without connecting ServiceNow,
+you don't need to change anything in `snow_credentials.yml`; `localmode` should already be set
+to `true`

-You can get your own free Service Now Developer instance to test this with [here](https://developer.servicenow.com/app.do#!/home)
+If you do want to connect to ServiceNow, you can get your own free Developer instance
+to test this with [here](https://developer.servicenow.com/app.do#!/home)

-To connect to your service now instance, configure the following in `snow_credentials.yml`:
+To connect to your ServiceNow instance, configure the following in `snow_credentials.yml`:

 - `snow_instance` - This is just the instance address, you don't need the leading https.